 (a) Religious establishments and ancillary uses, including but not limited to, religious education related to the use on site, social services related to the use on site, counseling and office uses.

-(b) Multiple-family residential use up to twenty-five (25) units per net acre of site area (or the density specified in the Future Land Use Element, whichever is less) as a part of a commercial structure provided that a minimum of five thousand (5,000) square feet of commercial use is provided onsite.
+(b)Mixed Use Residential Development according to Section 28-194.1 Multiple-family residential use up to twenty-five (25) units per net acre of site area (or the density specified in the Future Land Use Element, whichever is less) as a part of a commercial structure provided that a minimum of five thousand (5,000) square feet of commercial use is provided onsite.

 Section 3.
 Chapter 28 of the Town’s Code of Ordinances, entitled “Zoning,” is amended by specifically amending Section 28-194.1 entitled “Mixed-use residential developments,” under Article III entitled “District Regulations”, Division 5 entitled “B-1 Business District” as follows: